RedisLabs/redislabs-docs/content/rs/references/cli-utilities/rladmin/node/snapshot.md

 ## `node snapshot restore`

-Restores a node as close to the stored snapshot as can be restored.
+Restores a node as close to the stored snapshot as possible.

 ```sh
 $ rladmin node <id> snapshot restore <name>